gophergala/TypingGeeks/README.md

 - Thread for display text
 - Thread for key inputs
-- Thread for receiving data via network or other channel
+- Thread for receiving data via network or other channel (Future)

 ## How Golang helps

-- Go routines for all parts ( Threading wouldn't become easier than this! )
+- __Go routines for all parts:__ Threading wouldn't become easier than this!
-- Modularity, easily implementing plugins and scalability
+- __Modularity:__ easily implementing plugins and scalability
-- Utf8 to support different languages
+- __Utf8 support:__ to support different languages
+- __Ease of deployment:__ just one file, you can just put on any server, cloud, or your local machine and PLAY!
-- Socket programming via Go Channel
+- __Socket programming (Future):__ for multiplayer via network via Go Channel